Skip to main content

 What treatment is there?

 Most children with tics do not need treatment for them.
-The tics will come and go, and usually disappear by the time they are an adult.
-The most important thing is having good information about tics and understanding what they are, and being able to explain them to other people if necessary.
+The tics will come and go, and can sometimes improve by the time they are an adult.
+However, TS is a lifelong condition and whilst symptoms may improve for some people, they can reappear at times of stress.
+The most important thing is having good information about tics and understanding what they are and being able to explain them to other people if necessary.
 There is some therapy called ‘habit reversal training’ or ‘exposure and response prevention,’ which may help to reduce tics.
 There are also simple things children can try out themselves that might help.
-Being active, or relaxing, often reduces how often the person has tics (this is different for different children).
+Being active, or relaxing, often reduces how often the person has tics (this is different for everyone).

-Some children’s tics are helped with medication, but this is usually only if the tics are really upsetting or are getting in the way.
-Medication can have side effects such as sleepiness or putting on weight.
-There is no reason why children with Tourette syndrome should not achieve their goals.
-Most people with Tourette syndrome have a full and successful life.
+Some children’s tics are helped with medication, but this is usually only if the tics are really upsetting or cause pain.
+There is no reason why children with Tourette Syndrome should not achieve their goals.
+Most people with Tourette Syndrome have a full, happy, and successful life.